runemadsen/introduction-to-javascript/README.md

 * How the web works
 * HTML, CSS and JS go together
+* I'm using bootstrap.css as a styling library in these examples

 ## What is Javascript?

 * Runs in the browser
-* How to embed on a website
+* How to embed on a website (2 ways)
 * Javascript examples
    * [9/11 Tapes](http://www.nytimes.com/interactive/2011/09/08/nyregion/911-tapes.html)
    * [512 paths to the White House](http://www.nytimes.com/interactive/2012/11/02/us/politics/paths-to-the-white-house.html)